Skip to main content

 • The Numberphile Podcast is worth using because it offers long-form interviews with mathematicians and mathematically minded thinkers.

-• More or Less: Behind the Stats is worth using because it develops awareness of how statistics are used and misused in public debate.
+• More or Less: Behind the Stats Is worth using because it develops awareness of how statistics are used and misused in public debate.

-• The Joy of Why is worth using because it explores research-level ideas through careful conversations.
+• The Joy of Why Is worth using because it explores research-level ideas through careful conversations.

 For structured online study: